bpucker/AthaMap/README.md

 # AthaMap
-This repository contains scripts associated with the AthaMap2 database.
-Most scripts are included for documentation purposes.
-The
+This repository contains scripts associated with the AthaMap database and related transcription factor analyses.
+Most scripts are included for documentation purposes and might not be helpful beyond the described purpose.

 ## Combine Position Weight Matrices (PWMs) of the same TF binding site